ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 | **Seven-language geometric mean** | **+9.01%** |

-This was an implementation gate, not a universal nine-percent claim: some fixture samples were noisier than the later publication threshold.
+This was an implementation gate, not a universal nine-percent claim: some fixture samples were noisier than the stricter variance limit later adopted for published results.
 Still, every language improved, and the combined result was well beyond the observed pair noise.
-I instructed ChatGPT to repeat the correctness, recovery, ownership, and forced-materialization checks.
-They held, so the implementation stayed.
+The correctness, recovery, ownership, and forced-materialization checks all ran again and held, so the implementation stayed.

 The result succeeded where the local shortcuts had failed because it removed the generalized phase from the common path instead of making that phase a